HMO Bridging Finance | Funding in 7-14 Days (2026)

 Property investment experience: Bridging finance lenders are often more flexible with experience requirements, focusing on the property's potential and your exit strategy rather than extensive landlord experience.

-Strong financial position: For bridging and development finance, lenders assess your financial position to ensure you can cover interest payments and any cost overruns.
+Strong financial position: For bridging and explore, lenders assess your financial position to ensure you can cover interest payments and any cost overruns.
 Strong financial reserves are particularly important for these short-term products.

 Clear repayment strategy: Bridging finance requires a clear exit strategy, typically refinancing to a long-term mortgage or selling the property.
 Lenders assess the viability of your exit plan before approval.